zsmith3/Photo-Manager-Client/README.md

 		- [x] Predictions for people to which faces belong
 			- [ ] Run this automatically
 			- [x] Users can confirm predictions
-			- [ ] Allow users to reject predictions
+		- [ ] Allow undetected faces to be added manually
-	- [ ] Geotags
+	- [x] Geotags
 		- [x] Geotags are read from EXIF data
-		- [ ] Files should have a geotag, which includes co-ordinates, and an "area"
+		- [x] Files can be given a geotag, which includes co-ordinates, and an "area"
-		- [ ] Geotag areas should include a name, address, co-ordinates and area radius
+		- [x] Geotag areas include a name, address, co-ordinates and area radius
 	- [ ] Feature tags
 - [x] Page components
 	- [x] Navigation drawer
-		- [ ] Lists albums
+		- [x] Lists albums
 			- [x] Shows a hierarchical list, with collapsible lists of child albums
 			- [x] Albums can be renamed, moved to different parents and removed
 			- [x] New albums can be added as child or root albums